Ensuring safe, responsible development at Graeser & Olive in Creve Coeur, MO

 This does not have to happen.

-The City’s Comprehensive Plan exists to guide decisions like this.
+The City's Comprehensive Plan exists to guide decisions like this.
 It establishes and has codified a maximum density of 20 units per acre in this area, yet this proposal significantly exceeds that threshold.
-Rather than adhering to those standards, or voting to update standard, a custom zoning approach has been introduced to accommodate the project.
+Rather than adhering to those standards, or voting to update them, a custom zoning approach has been introduced to accommodate the project.
 This is not acceptable.

 The site at Graeser and Olive does not need to remain undeveloped.
 A project that aligns with the Comprehensive Plan and respects the surrounding neighborhood could move forward and be supported by residents.